muldjord/skyscraper/README.md

 ## Usage
 IMPORTANT!!!
 In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

-A video tutorial explaining the basic usage of Skyscraper can be found [here](https://youtu.be/BvhC0GmuA1Y).
-For the textual version and explanation of advanced features, read on. :)

 Now, I recommend taking a look at the command line options first:
 * $ Skyscraper --help